Windows Installer properties are used during the installation process.

 This option makes the installer perform any required reboots automatically, without prompting the user.

-Limit to basic user interface (simple progress and error handling)
+Limit to a basic user interface (simple progress and error handling)

 If you select this option, the “Disable Modify” option from “Programs and Features (Control Panel)” will also be selected.